 Assessment and Psychotherapy

 Philosophical understanding of assessment.
-The assessment component of our training program is influenced by Steven Finn’s model of Therapeutic Assessment, which emphasizes the use of testing to create a positive and therapeutic experience for the client.
+The assessment component of our training program is influenced by Stephen Finn’s model of Therapeutic Assessment, which emphasizes the use of testing to create a positive and therapeutic experience for the client.
 Assessment is seen as the broad method by which psychologists determine the nature of the problems afflicting clients and arrive at a sound treatment plan.
 Interns receive experience in assessment through three basic components: clinical interviews (walk-in and intake), integration of testing with the intern’s own clients, and the administration of multitest batteries.